samjulien/blog/_posts/2018-05-24-cypress-write-automated-tests-to-validate-web-applications.markdown

 ## Setting up Continuous Integration

 The whole point of writing and maintaining browser-based automation tests is to test the application for any flows that break and give early feedback to the team.
-You can set up the suite of cypress tests to run on your continuous integration server to run on every check-in or as a nightly build.
-We will quickly walk through the steps to set up the build and we will keep it agnostic of any particular CI tool.
+You can set up the suite of Cypress tests to run on your continuous integration (CI) server to run on every check-in or as a nightly build.

+In this section, you will go through the steps needed to set up the build and to any particular CI tool.

-Most CI build agents are servers and not workstations, so we cannot expect them to have a GUI or X Window system to launch a real browser UI.
+Most CI build agents are servers and not workstations, so you cannot expect them to have a GUI or X Window system to launch a real browser UI.
 So, it is a common practice to run web automation tests in [headless mode](https://en.wikipedia.org/wiki/Headless_browser).
-To keep it simple, we would be using a virtual GUI buffer like [xvfb](http://elementalselenium.com/tips/38-headless) to fire a web browser virtually, launch the target application and run cypress tests against it.
+To keep it simple, you will use a virtual GUI buffer like [`xvfb`](http://elementalselenium.com/tips/38-headless) to fire a web browser virtually, launch the target application, and run Cypress tests against it.

-Assuming, you are setting up a docker agent on the CI server to run the tests, this is the specification for the`Dockerfile`
+Assuming, you are setting up a Docker agent on the CI server to run the tests, this is the specification for the `Dockerfile`:

 ```dockerfile
 FROM cypress/base